JuliaStats/Distributions.jl/docs/src/extends.md

 Note that if there exists faster methods for batch evaluation, one should override `_logpdf!` and `_pdf!`.

-Furthermore, the generic `loglikelihood` function delegates to `_loglikelihood`, which repeatedly calls `_logpdf`.
-If there is a better way to compute log-likelihood, one should override `_loglikelihood`.
+Furthermore, the generic `loglikelihood` function repeatedly calls `_logpdf`.
+If there is a better way to compute the log-likelihood, one should override `loglikelihood`.

 It is also recommended that one also implements the following statistics functions: